warpdotdev/docs/features/workflows.md

 `mkdir -p ~/.warp/workflows`

-Then, add your command’s yaml file to this directory and Warp should automatically load it into the workflows menu.
+Then, add your command’s yaml file to this directory and Warp should automatically load it into the Workflows menu.

 `cp ~/path/to/my_awesome_workflow.yaml ~/.warp/workflows`